Child Abuse and Neglect Reporting Act (CANRA)

 Confidentiality

-• The identity of any person making a report is confidential and can only be disclosed among agencies receiving or investigating mandated reports or to the district attorney in a criminal prosecution.
+• The identity of any person making a report is confidential and can only be disclosed among agencies receiving or investigating mandated reports or to the District Attorney in a criminal prosecution.

 • No agency or person may disclose the identity of any person making a report, except with the employee’s consent or by court order.